P2PKH

 The P2PKH locking script pattern has been assigned its own address.

-The address for a P2PKH locking script is the Base58Check encoding of the public key hash and a 1-byte prefix of 00 (mainnet) or 6f (testnet).
+The address for a P2PKH locking script is the Base58Check encoding of the public key hash with a 1-byte prefix of 00 (mainnet) or 6f (testnet).

 Tool Icon